Matthew1906/100DaysOfPython/README.md

 On each day folder, there are course notes (in notes.py), course content explanation (in CourseContent.txt), project folder (folder = Project), and exercises (if there are any)

+For the Projects, the driver program (where you run the code) uses camelCase and other supporting files use snake_case